Cricket-Rafiq says racism rife in English cricket, his life made 'hell' | Sports-Games

 Ballance, who played 23 tests for England, had described Rafiq as his "best mate in cricket" but admitted he used a racial slur and regretted his actions.
 "Paki is not banter, racism is not banter," Rafiq added.

-Rafiq also said Gale and Moxon did not show any compassion after the stillbirth of his son.
+Rafiq also said he had been "pinned down" at the age of 15 and had red wine "poured down" his throat while Gale and Moxon did not show any compassion after the stillbirth of his son.
 Asked about the scale of the problem in English professional cricket, Rafiq said: "It's scary.
 It's clear the problem is there.
 Everyone has known it for a very long time.

 "It's an open secret.
 I've seen that if you speak out, your life is made hell."